kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 Representative technologies of modeled KV include:

-- [KCL](https://github.com/KusionStack/KCLVM): A declarative configurationand policy programming language implemented by Rust, which improves thewriting of a large number of complex configurations through matureprogramming language technology and practice, and is committed to buildingbetter modularity, scalability and stability around configuration, simplerlogic writing, fast automation and good ecological extensionally.
-Fig. 4shows a typical scenario of KCL writing application delivery configurationcode.
+- [KCL](https://github.com/KusionStack/KCLVM): A declarative configuration and policy programming language implemented by Rust, which improves the writing of a large number of complex configurations through mature programming language technology and practice, and is committed to building better modularity, scalability and stability around configuration, simpler logic writing, fast automation and good ecological extensionally.
+Fig. 4 shows a typical scenario of KCL writing application delivery configuration code.

 ![](/img/blog/2022-09-15-declarative-config-overview/04-kcl-app-code.png)